Jack Kemp: Sid Gillman era (1960–1962)

 In 1960, Kemp led the Chargers to a Western Division Championship with a 10–4 record.
 He finished second in the league to Frank Tripucka in passing attempts, completions, and yards (making him and Tripucka the league's first 3,000-yard passers), led the AFL in yards per completion and times sacked, and finished one rushing touchdown short of the league lead.
 Under Kemp, the Chargers' offense averaged 46 points over its last four games and scored more than 41 points in five of its last nine games.
 In the AFL championship game, he led the team to field goals on its first two possessions, but after the Houston Oilers posted a touchdown in the second quarter for a 7–6 lead, the Chargers never recovered.

 In 1961, San Diego Union editor Jack Murphy convinced Barron Hilton to move the Chargers from Los Angeles to San Diego.
 Kemp led the relocated team to a 12–2 record and a repeat Western Division Championship.
 He again finished second in passing yards (this time to George Blanda).
 The Chargers earned an AFL championship game rematch against the Oilers.
 However, this time the Chargers were unable to score until a fourth-quarter field goal in a 10–3 loss.

-In 1962, Kemp broke his middle finger two games into the season and was unable to play.
+In 1962, Kemp broke his middle finger when he struck a helmet against the New York Titans in the second game of the season and was unable to play.
 He persuaded his doctors to set his broken finger around a football, so that his grip would not be affected once the finger healed.
 Chargers coach Sid Gillman put Kemp on waivers to try to "hide" him.
 Buffalo Bills coach Lou Saban noticed that Kemp was available and claimed him for a $100 waiver fee on September 25, 1962, in what sportswriter Randy Schultz has called one of the biggest bargains in professional football history.
 The Dallas Texans and Denver Broncos also attempted to claim Kemp, but he was awarded to Buffalo by AFL commissioner Joe Foss.